 One tsp.
 Toasted sesame oil

-Hijiki in cold water 10-15 minutes.
+- Soak Hijiki in room temperature water 10-15 minutes.
 Pour off soaking water.

-small amount of toasted sesame oil in a skillet and heat.
-Add
+- Place toasted sesame oil in a skillet and heat.

-Remove lid and simmer a few minutes more until all liquid is
+- Remove lid and simmer a few minutes more until all liquid is absorbed.